paciorek/future-kubernetes/README.md

 You'll also need to [install `kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl)  to manage your cluster.

 Finally you'll need to [install `helm`](https://helm.sh/docs/intro/install), which allows you to install packages on your Kubernetes cluster to set up the Kubernetes pods you'll need.
-These instructions assume Helm version 2 (e.g., Helm 2.16.3 for [Mac](https://get.helm.sh/helm-v2.16.3-darwin-amd64.tar.gz) or [Windows](https://get.helm.sh/helm-v2.16.3-windows-amd64.zip); I haven't yet tried using Helm version 3.
+These instructions assume either Helm version 3 (e.g., Helm 3.3.4 for [Mac](https://get.helm.sh/helm-v3.3.4-darwin-amd64.tar.gz) or [Windows](https://get.helm.sh/helm-v3.3.4-windows-amd64.zip) or Helm version 2 (e.g., Helm 2.16.3 for [Mac](https://get.helm.sh/helm-v2.16.3-darwin-amd64.tar.gz) or [Windows](https://get.helm.sh/helm-v2.16.3-windows-amd64.zip).

 You may be able to use the Google Cloud Shell and/or the Google Cloud Console rather than installing the Google Cloud CLI or kubectl.
 I need to look more into this.